NoahStats/NoahStats/README.md

 Unfortunately, the university does not currently offer double majors or minors.
 I will be graduating with a B.A. in Psychology.

 **Coursework:**
-Calculus, Linear Algebra, Measure Theory, Introduction to Topology, Differential Equations,
-Applied Mathematics (Fourier Analysis, Laplace Transforms), Mathematical Statistics, Applied Probability,
+Calculus, Linear Algebra, Measure Theory, Introduction to Topology, Differential Equations, Vector Calculus, Applied Mathematics (Fourier Analysis, Laplace Transforms), Mathematical Statistics, Applied Probability,
 Psychometrics (Item Response Theory), and Introduction to Econometrics